WebView plugin SDK basics¶

 Deeplinks¶

-A plugin can ask cTrader to open a deeplink (internal URL) by sending this request:
+A plugin can ask cTrader to open a deeplink (internal URL) using an SDK method as demonstrated below.

 Summary of messages¶